 - What actions have I taken since the last time I was in the hot seat?
 Showing that you are acting on advice can go a long way towards keeping group members interested in helping you.

 - Are there actual numbers I can share?
-Sharing key performance indicators can help you paint a clearer picture of where you are, and help you see progress during your time with the group.
-If you don't know what your KPI's are, why not ask the group what you should track!
+Sharing key performance indicators can help you paint a clearer picture of where you are and help you see progress during your time with the group.
+If you don't know what KPIs to use, ask the group what you should track!

 - Who do I need to engage to reach my goals?
 Can the group help make those connections?